nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Special semesters 1 and 2 are represented by integer values 3 and 4 respectively (see examples below).

 Examples:
-* `set m/160` - is equivalent to setting the Mc goal to 160 credits
+* `set m/160` - is equivalent to setting the MC goal to 160 credits
 * `set y/2 s/1` - is equivalent to setting the current semester to year 2 semester 1
 * `set y/3 s/3` - is equivalent to setting the current semester to year 3 special semester 1